camelCaseDave/get-along/README.md

 Dynamics 365 encourages concurrent record usage between users.
 If two users modify and save the same record at the same time, the resulting record in the database is a combination of the two sets of changes.
 If the users modified the same field, the resulting value in the database comes from whichever user last saved the record.

-This isn't always desired behaviour.
+This isn't always desired behaviour;
 * A process within the business might dictate that only one user should be updating a record at one time.
 * Form logic might execute on update of certain fields, that all users should be made aware of.
 Because form logic is client-side, users will not see this change unless they're notified to refresh the record.
 * Users may be used to notification behaviour if they use other collaboration tools such as Microsoft Excel or [Confluence](https://www.atlassian.com/software/confluence).